blausand/documentation/admin_manual/installation/harden_server.rst

 Administrators can verify whether this security change is active by accessing a static resource served by the Web server and verify that the above mentioned security headers are shipped.
+Apache 2 ships this command to list enabled modules in your shell: ``a2query -m``

 .. _Mozilla SSL Configuration Generator: https://mozilla.github.io/server-side-tls/ssl-config-generator/
 .. _Qualys SSL Labs Test: https://www.ssllabs.com/ssltest/